-LabRoots is excited to bring academia and industry, research experts, virologists, microbiologists, healthcare professionals, and leading biomedical scientists under one roof at our 7th Annual Microbiology Virtual Week, held on September 7-9, 2021!
+Labroots is excited to bring academia and industry, research experts, virologists, microbiologists, healthcare professionals, and leading biomedical scientists under one roof at our 7th Annual Event in the Microbiology Week Virtual Event Series, held on September 7-9, 2021!

-Microbiology Virtual Week 2021 will offer a 3-day content-rich program offering invited lectures, thought-provoking discussions and posters to explore global developments for the prevention, diagnosis, and treatment of Infectious Diseases, discoveries in Microbiology & Immunology research to improve human, animal, and plant health, including virology, pathogenesis, genomics and epidemiology, microbial communities and biofilms, and research to find improved vaccines, diagnostics, and antiviral drugs for Influenza.
+Microbiology Week Virtual Event Series 2021 will offer a 3-day content-rich program offering invited lectures, thought-provoking discussions and posters to explore global developments for the prevention, diagnosis, and treatment of Infectious Diseases, discoveries in Microbiology & Immunology research to improve human, animal, and plant health, including virology, pathogenesis, genomics and epidemiology, microbial communities and biofilms, and research to find improved vaccines, diagnostics, and antiviral drugs for Influenza.

-Last year's event included the following topics and tracks:
+This year's event includes the following topics and tracks:

 - Plant Response to Disease

 - Immunopathology and Epigenetics

 - Point of Care Diagnostics: Lessons Learned from COVID-19

 - Novel Respiratory Virus Vaccines